f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 SSL Decryption
 ~~~~~~~~~~~~~~

 There are two ways to decrypt the SSL traffic.
 Both ways require that you perform one of the following tasks before you take the TCP Capture.
+The first method is to modify the client and in most cases is more difficult since you won't always have access to the client.
+If you do then client modifications for Windows or Ubuntu follow:

+In our lab environment you can do either way.
+We will focus on capturing from the BIG-IP since that will be the more commonly available.

 SSL Decrypt from Windows Client
 -------------------------------